 - Be generous when salting the pasta water - it should be as salty as the ocean.
 If this makes you feel concerned about your sodium intake, remember that most of the salt will be poured away when you drain the cooked pasta.

-- Cook the roux on a medium heat - it might be tempting to crank up the heat to speed things up, but you also risk burning the flour.
+- Cook the roux on a medium heat - it might be tempting to crank up the stove to a high heat to speed things up, but you also risk burning the flour.

 - Add milk slowly and stir continuously - to prevent lumps from forming.